Wisconsin commission issues preliminary approval of controversial transmission line

 “Getting that clean energy from where it is plentiful to where it is needed and at the scale that it is needed … cannot be done without building transmission infrastructure,” she said.
 “For me, the risks of not building this line and being wrong are just too great.”

-State Rep. Travis Tranel, R-Cuba City, who was among lawmakers who requested that the PSC assess the potential impact the project would have on constituents’ electrical rates, said he cannot conclude whether the PSC satisfactorily answered his questions until the final decision is released.
+State Rep. Travis Tranel, R-Cuba City, was among the lawmakers who requested that the PSC assess the potential impact the project would have on constituents’ electrical rates.
+He said he cannot conclude whether the PSC satisfactorily answered his questions until the final decision is released.

-“It was somewhat reassuring that it was a unanimous decision,” Tranel said.
+“It was somewhat reassuring that it was a unanimous decision,” he said.
 “At least there were appointees from the PSC from both Republican and Democratic governors.”

 He also referred to Wisconsin Gov. Tony Evers’ recent executive order that declared his intention to ensure that all electricity consumed within the state is 100% carbon-free by 2050.